Ankle Fracture

 What are the symptoms of an ankle fracture?

-Pain, swelling, bruising, and difficulty walking.
+Pain, swelling, bruising, and difficulty walking or bearing weight on the ankle.

 How is an ankle fracture diagnosed?

-What are the types of ankle fractures?
+What are the treatment options for ankle fractures?

 How long does it usually take to recover from an ankle fracture?